StrayDragon/tweedle/doc/recovery-config-and-apps-specify.md

 > When you reinstall your Linux, these bundle of commands will recovery config and some apps conveniently

 # Example:
-> My configs that need to recovery:
+> My configs that need to track and recovery:
 - i3wm
 - i3status
 - compton